WHY IS PELVIC HEALTH SO IMPORTANT?

 A PFT can access you and create a plan to get those muscles to start functioning correctly which can then lead to complete, or even some pain relief.
 I have a hypertonic pelvic floor since my pelvic floor muscles have been trying to protect my bladder from repeated trauma for a ridiculous amount of years (Chronic UTI’s).
 I am currently working with my PFTs (Pelvic Floor Therapists) to teach these muscles to relax.

-Here’s some proof that it can work: I was in a typical IC/Painful Bladder Syndrome flare about multiple times a week.
-It just so happened that one day when I was scheduled for physio, I had a debilitating flare.
-It was so bad, that I was in tears walking into the office.
-My PFT was able to get my pain down to a manageable level which proves to me, that my Pelvic Floor is playing an important role in my flares, not only my bladder.
+On a day when I was scheduled for pelvic floor physical therapy, I had a debilitating flare.
+It was so bad, that I was in tears walking into the PT office.
+My PFT was able to get my pain down to a more manageable level which proves to me, that my pelvic floor is playing an important role in my flares, not only my bladder.